 Visit Haleakalā National Park

-Haleakala Crater is within Haleakala National Park.
-It’s a dormant volcano that comprises a large part of the island of Maui.
+Haleakala Crater is within Haleakala National Park and features a dormant volcano.
+The volcano comprises a large part of the island of Maui.
 At 10,023 (3,055m) feet, it is an impressive giant in south Maui, with many different climatic zones.

 There are several ways to get to the top, renowned for its spectacular sunrises and sunsets.
 On our first trip, we drove a rental car and enjoyed the freedom to make stops along the way.